JPEGmini Reduces File Size By Up To 5x With No Perceivable Reduction In Quality

 I’m not an image scientist, so as far as I am concerned it does its job by witchcraft, that crazy witchcraft.
 Using it, however, requires nothing as complicated or sinister.

-Firstly, you can purchase JPEGmini, JPEGmini Pro, and JPEGmini Server.
-The basic version is a standalone program for $19.99 and is fine for the casual user.
-It actually will do for most images and many people.
+Firstly, you can purchase JPEGmini as either JPEGmini Pro 3, and JPEGmini Pro Suite.
+The “basic” (Pro) version is a standalone program for $59.99; it will be more than enough for most images and many people.
 You just drag and drop the images or folders into it and let it do its work of converting.

 Installation is a breeze, and the standalone app is as easy to use as drag and drop.
 Actually, that’s exactly how you use it.
-The plugin, too, is simple to setup and allows you to easily toggle it on or off if you ever don’t want it to work on your exports.
-This integration is the clincher and I think worth the greenbacks.
-It’s already saved me tens of gigs of space and the site loading of these images is noticeably quicker.
+The plugins, too, are simple to setup and allows you to easily toggle it on or off if you ever don’t want it to work on your exports.
+This integration is the clincher and I think worth the investment.
+It’s already saved me tens of gigs of storage space, and when viewing directly online, the loading time of these images is noticeably quicker.

-What Eli and team have created here is something of a marvel, and between this, ImageRights, which I spoke of yesterday allowing for copyright registering directly from LR, and the Preset System allowing fast and beautiful image processing, Lightroom is sitting pretty comfortably as an all-encompassing tool.
+What Eli and team have created here is something of a marvel, and between this, ImageRights, which I spoke of previously, allowing for copyright registering directly from LR.

 I highly recommend JPEGmini, and you can get a free trial on their site.
 I have and use the Pro version, and I have a code for the paid basic version to the first person who requests it in the comments below.
 Even if you’re not the first and fortunate one, we are all fortunate that it exists.

-You can also see this video for an idea of how this wedding photography couple uses JPEGmini.
-It’s marketing, sure, but you’ll get the idea.
+You can also see this video for an idea of how this wedding photography couple uses JPEGmini: